Book a Demo

 Most clients use income as a secondary signal - a confirmation layer on top of credit score and available credit.
 For offers above $25K, income thresholds can be the primary filter.

 Income data is particularly useful for higher price points or B2B offers where ability to pay comes from earnings rather than credit availability.
-It confirms the long-term financial picture beyond what the credit snapshot shows.
+It confirms the long-term financial picture beyond the credit snapshot.

 Real example: Real estate education clients with $30K+ pro tiers use income data alongside credit score to ensure the buyer can sustain a payment plan if they aren't paying in full.